 Inside: Tips for Battling Momnesia, or Mommy Brain.
 How to overcome forgetfulness and stay on top of your tasks.
-Read tips from a group of moms.
+Read 8 tips for dealing with the mental load of motherhood from a group of moms.

 Sorry, my “mommy brain” made me forget.